Saline Breast Implants vs Silicone Breast Implants - Whats Right For You

 Profiles Range From Moderate to High - You have a Selection

 Three distinct profiles also exist ranging from moderate profile to moderate plus/mid range to high profile.
 The moderate profile breast implant has a wider diameter with the least forward projection whereas the high profile implant has a narrower base diameter and the most forward projection.
 The moderate plus/mid range profile has, for most, the best in diameter and projection.
 Your plastic surgeon will help each patient choose the most appropriate size, shape and profile best suited for that individual patient.

 Textured and Smooth Breast Implants - Whats the Difference?
 Read about advantages and disadvantages.

 The surface texture may also vary from smooth to one of a variety of textured or rough surfaces.
 Textured implants were originally designed to reduce capsular contracture (firmness and hardening of the tissue which heals around the implant).
 The textured surface allows tissue in-growth which fixes or adheres the breast implant to the surrounding tissues in a steady position.
 Since the tissues adhere to the breast implant, it is more likely to feel the ripples or waves which are natural in any breast implant.
 The smooth implant however does not adhere to any tissues and is free to move inside the implant "pocket."
 With a proper size and the proper creation of the implant "pocket," there is less chance of feeling and seeing the implants and a more natural feel and movement of the breast.
 Each type of surface seems to have certain possible advantages and disadvantages.

 While both silicone and saline breast implants offer their own advantages and disadvantages, it is not a decision that should be made alone.
-Only a board certified plastic surgeon can help a patient to determine the right type of implant for their needs, as well as inform them about any possible risks or side effects.
+A plastic surgeon can help determine the right type, shape and size recommended, as well as inform the patient about any possible risks or side effects.